 Quinoa, pronounced KEEN-wah, is actually an edible seed that is referred to as a Superfood because of its health benefits.
 It’s high in complete protein including 8 amino acids and it has more fiber than most other grains.
 It also has Iron, Manganese, Lysine, and magnesium.

 The texture is similar to a couscous, but a little more fluffy.
 It has a mild, slightly nutty taste, similar to brown rice.
 However, because it’s so mild, it really absorbs any flavors you mix with it.
-Check out more Quinoa Recipes!
+Check out more Quinoa Recipes for Dinner!

 Pomegranate Seeds are also so good for you!
 They are loaded with nutrients, have antioxidants, have anti-inflammatory benefits, and so much more.
 Read more about the many benefits of pomegranate seeds.